 HOW PROJECTS ARE STARTED

 Standards projects are started when there is a need for an idea or concept to be standardized.
 The idea or concept can be broad or very specific.
 However, no standard is developed by one person alone; ultimately group collaboration and consensus is required.
-This is where the sponsor comes into the picture.
-The sponsor is the organization that assumes responsibility for a particular standards idea within IEEE.
-The sponsor provides technical oversight for the standard.
+This is where the Standards Committee comes into the picture.
+The Standards Committee is the organization that assumes responsibility for a particular standards idea within IEEE.
+The Standards Committee provides technical oversight for the standard.
 It also determines the scope and nature of the technical content.
-Sponsors for IEEE standards are traditionally IEEE Societies and Committees.
+Standards Committees for IEEE standards are traditionally IEEE Societies and Committees.
 Standards Coordinating Committees (SCCs), the Corporate Advisory Group, and even the Standards Board can be a sponsor as well.

 A PAR is a small, structured, and highly detailed document that essentially states the reason why the project exists and what it intends to do.
 Many groups treat the PAR as their permission to move forward (which, in fact, it is).